data61/anonlink/docs/proposals/prop-0001-proposals.md

 ![](prop-0001/resolution-process.png)

-Eventually, after discussion, there may be a consensus that the proposal should be accepted – see the next section for details.
+Eventually, after discussion and refinement there may be a consensus that the proposal should be accepted.
+A proposal is accepted when at least 3 core developers (have write access to the repository) agree with the proposal.
+Ideally all developers that might be impacted by the proposal support it before proceeding.
 At this point the status becomes `Accepted`.

 Once a Proposal has been `Accepted`, the implementation or change must be completed (incorporated into the main source code repository) before updating the status of the proposal to `Final`.